 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

 Affiliate marketing is a performance-based advertising model.
 An affiliate (publisher) promotes a product/service online and receives compensation for achieving a specific objective or action.
 A merchant (advertiser) specifies the goal, which is usually a valid sale.
-For example, a merchant will pay the affiliate a 30 percent sales commission.
-The merchant may use one or multiple advertising pricing models, for instance, cost-per-action/acquisition (CPA), cost per sale (CPS), cost per lead (CPL), or pay per lead (PPL).
+For example, a merchant will pay an affiliate a 30 percent sales commission.
+A merchant may use one or multiple advertising pricing models, for instance, cost-per-action/acquisition (CPA), cost per sale (CPS), cost per lead (CPL), or pay per lead (PPL).

 Affiliate Marketing Software

 Merchants require affiliate marketing software to support their programs.
 They might develop proprietary software (Shopify and Amazon) or use commercial software.
 Commercial software can be self-hosted on the merchant’s server or hosted on the developer’s server.

 A private portal application facilitates a one-to-one relationship between the merchant and the affiliate, for example, Tapfiliate and iDevAffiliate.
 By contrast, affiliate networks provide a marketplace for affiliates to find and manage multiple merchant relationships, for instance, ShareASale and FlexOffers.
 Therefore, networks provide one-to-many relationships.

 An affiliate network acts as an intermediary between advertisers and publishers.
 Advertisers get to recruit and build relationships with thousands of affiliates.
 They also get much more exposure compared with a private portal.
 Publishers get a single point of entry and the ability to find and join programs quickly.
 Features for both parties include performance dashboards, real-time reporting, analytics, link tracking technologies, promotional tools and materials, payment options, and user support.